-All terms mentioned in this book that are known to be trademarks or service marks have been appropriately capitalized.
+All terms mentioned in this documentation that are known to be trademarks or service marks have been appropriately capitalized.
 Invensys Systems, Inc. cannot attest to the accuracy of this information.
-Use of a term in this book should not be regarded as affecting the validity of any trademark or service mark.
+Use of a term in this documentation should not be regarded as affecting the validity of any trademark or service mark.

-Alarm Logger, ActiveFactory, ArchestrA, Avantis, DBDump, DBLoad, DTAnalyst, FactoryFocus, FactoryOffice, FactorySuite, hotlinks, InBatch, InControl, IndustrialRAD, IndustrialSQL Server, InTouch, InTrack, MaintenanceSuite, MuniSuite, QI Analyst, SCADAlarm, SCADASuite, SuiteLink, SuiteVoyager, WindowMaker, WindowViewer, Wonderware, and Wonderware Logger are trademarks of Invensys plc, its subsidiaries and affiliates.
+Alarm Logger, ActiveFactory, ArchestrA, Avantis, DBDump, DBLoad, DT Analyst, FactoryFocus, FactoryOffice, FactorySuite, FactorySuite A, InBatch, InControl, IndustrialRAD, IndustrialSQL Server, InTouch, MaintenanceSuite, MuniSuite, QI Analyst, SCADAlarm, SCADASuite, SuiteLink, SuiteVoyager, WindowMaker, WindowViewer, Wonderware, and Wonderware Logger are trademarks of Invensys plc, its subsidiaries and affiliates.
 All other brands may be trademarks of their respective owners.